shoya140/shoya.io.v3/aboutme.md

 I'm a second year graduate student (M2) in Osaka Prefecture University.
 My current research interest is activity recognition, which involves recognizing and quantifying human activities by using data from several sensors. [[publications](/publications/)]

 I'm also a software developer.
 I like not only programming but designing beautiful softwares.
-My final goal is inventing amazing applications on the basis of research results and satisfying people all over the world. [[applications](/applications/)]
+My final goal is inventing amazing applications and satisfying people all over the world. [[applications](/applications/)]

 ### Interests